10 Best HVAC

 • Change the position of your blinds seasonally.
 Opening your blinds in winter allows passive solar heat into your house.
 Closing your blinds in summer blocks some heat from getting indoors.
 Both of these measures help lower the work required from your HVAC system.

 • Keep your system clean.
 Cleaning your ductwork, condenser fan blades, indoor evaporator coil, and grills regularly helps keep your HVAC system working efficiently and lowers the risk of mold growth.
-The National Air Duct Cleaners Association recommends cleaning your HVAC system once it starts to look dirty.
+The National Air Duct Cleaners Association recommends cleaning your HVAC system when it starts to look dirty.

 • Change filters regularly.
-Replacing or cleaning your air filters every 1–3 months helps air flow efficiently through your HVAC system.
-You should also try to prevent dirt and debris from building up around the outside areas of your system.
+Switching out your air filters or washing them every 1–3 months allows effective air circulation through your system.
+Also try to keep debris from accumulating on the external parts of your HVAC.

 • Monitor for potential problems.
-Monitoring your system for problems — for example, by checking your thermostat and energy bills routinely — helps you get ahead of problems before they get too expensive.
+Monitor your system for issues, for example by routinely checking your thermostat and energy bills.
+This helps you address issues before they get too expensive.

 ServiceCost